mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/install/install-azure/advanced-provisioning/index.md

 The default Subnet CIDR that is created by Konvoy is `10.0.64.0/18`

-Similarly to the VNET, you may choose to use these block or define any other appropriate block.
+Similarly to the VNET, you may choose to use these blocks or define any other appropriate blocks.

 <p class="message--note"><strong>NOTE: </strong>Keep in mind that the default value of <tt>spec.kubernetes.networking.serviceSubnet</tt> is set to <tt>10.0.0.0/18</tt> and the default value of <tt>spec.kubernetes.networking.podSubnet</tt> is set to <tt>10.0.128.0/18</tt>.The blocks you choose must not overlap with the <tt>serviceSubnet</tt> and <tt>podSubnet</tt>.</p>